Title IX of the Education Amendments Act of 1972 states,

 Title IX is a federal law that prohibits discrimination on the basis of sex in federally funded education programs and activities.

-Meet The University’s Title IX Coordinator:
+The Title IX team:

 Incidents of sex discrimination and sexual misconduct (to include sexual harassment, sexual assault, domestic violence, dating violence and stalking) should be reported to the Title IX Coordinator or Deputy Title IX Coordinator.
 Report an incident via our report form, or by contacting firstname.lastname@example.org.